schmoelder/diss/doc/06_operating_modes/smb/smb.md

 The results can now be plotted.
 For example, this is how the concentration profiles of the raffinate and extract outlets are plotted:

-It is important to note that for the purpose of simplifying the implementation, each `Zone` internally has an inlet and an outlet which are modelled using a {class}`~CADETProcess.processModel.Cstr` with a very small volume.
+It is important to note that for the purpose of simplifying the implementation, each `Zone` internally has an inlet and an outlet which are modeled using a {class}`~CADETProcess.processModel.Cstr` with a very small volume.
 The concentration of these in and outlets can also be plotted.
 These units get a `_inlet` and `_outlet` suffix.